 In God’s ideal design, that is supposed to be our parents.
 Yet, when we feel like we are loved less than another child…it strikes at the heart of our sense of worthiness, lovability, and security.

 Favoritism comes up a lot in the Bible.
 Christians are warned again and again not to show favoritism to the wealthy and the powerful.
 We are reminded that God does not show favoritism in the punishment of sin that all will be held accountable.

 “My brothers and sisters, believers in our glorious Lord Jesus Christ must not show favoritism.”
 James 2:1 NIV

 It is clear when studying favoritism in the Bible that it is not a part of the character of God.
 Moreover, we see God’s unfailing grace is that we, who proclaim Jesus Christ as our Lord and Savior, are adopted into the family of God.
 We are made co-heirs with the Son.

-As Christian, we don’t have to compete with others for God’s love and affection.
+As Christians, we don’t have to compete with others for God’s love and affection.
 We don’t have to prove ourselves with good deeds.

 While we were yet sinners, Christ died for us.
 God loves us just as we are and knows all that we are.
 He is a good, good parent.

 Consequences of Family Favoritism Shown in the Bible

 The consequences of favoritism have shaped many lives in the Bible.
 Abraham’s son, grandson, and great-grandson all suffered from cycles of favoritism.